Monday, September 30, 2019

 • Discussion:

--Roman Catholic apologists sometimes cite Leviticus 19:20-22 in an effort to give credence to their dogma of confessing sins to an ordained ministerial priest with the intention of receiving forgiveness from God.
-This argument is articulated by a Catholic source as follows:
+-Roman Catholic apologists sometimes appeal to Leviticus 19:20-22 in an effort to give credence to their dogma of confessing "mortal" sins to an ordained ministerial priest.
+The intention behind this is, obviously, to receive forgiveness from God for commiting such acts.
+This argument has been put into words by a Catholic source as follows:

 "Leviticus 19:20-22: A man who committed adultery had to bring a guilt offering for himself to the door of the tent of meeting (holy place where the ark of the covenant, which contained God’s true presence was kept).
 But then it adds “And the priest shall make atonement for him …before the Lord for his sin…and the sin which he has committed shall be forgiven.” (see also Leviticus 5:5-6) The priest could not make atonement if he were not aware of the man's sin.
 He is acting as a mediator for the repentant sinner."

 It should be noted that this text says nothing regarding auricular confession or priestly absolution.
+The context nowhere displays an awareness of the distinction made between "venial" and "mortal" sin that is upheld in Roman Catholic theology.
 Rather, sinners were simply to bring their guilt offerings (which were temporary coverings for sin) for the priest to make atonement.
 The priests managed the particulars of the Mosaic system.
 They supervised faithfulness to the Law.
 The priests presented gifts and animal sacrifices according to God's commandments.

-There is no evidence in the Old Testament that the Jews were supposed to get their sins absolved by a priest or even confess their sin to them.
+There is no evidence in the Old Testament that the Jews were supposed to get their sins absolved by a priest or even confess their specific sins to them.
 Even if the latter happened, the point remains that Christ abrogated the Levitical priesthood.
-His sacrifice has done away with the Law.
-We have direct access to God through the shed blood of Jesus Christ (Hebrews 10:19-22).
+We now have direct access to God through the shed blood of Jesus Christ (Hebrews 10:19-22).
 An ordained ministerial priesthood has been cancelled out by His everlasting High Priesthood.
-We must place our trust in His work alone for salvation.
 While the confession of sin is very much a biblical concept, there is no basis for receiving the forgiveness of God by confessing sins to a mortal man.

 Sunday, September 8, 2019